vigo/textmate2-python-fmt/README.md

 Also, while running bundle script (which is TextMate’s default ruby 1.8.7), if error occurs, TextMate pops up an alert window.
-Please add that screen shot or try to copy error text from modal dialog
+Please add that screen shot or try to copy error text from modal dialog.

 ---

 ## Change Log

-**2024-05-05**

-Mega refactoring, improved code structure and speed.

-- Remove `TM_PYTHON_FMT_DEBUG` TextMate variable.
+**2024-05-13**

+Another refactoring

-- Add logging mechanism
+- Add go to line with `option+G`
+- Implement zero-config run, if you have linter, runs w/o config file, uses defaults
+- Improve error handling
-- Improve `callback.document.will-save` and `callback.document.did-save` handling.
+- Improve code structure
-  Now if error occurs before `callback.document.did-save` bundle stops execution.
+- Add all the `noqa` codes for `pylint` and `flake8` for autocompletion.

 You can read the whole story [here][changelog].